 - There is no penalty for guessing an answer, and the exam cannot be failed.
 Only questions answered correctly are counted toward your score.

-- The exam will cover a number of specialties as well as general internal medicine.
+- The exam will cover a number of subspecialties, including General Internal Medicine.

 After the Exam

-- Results will be made available online roughly 4 to 5 weeks after the exam window.
+- Final score reports will be made available online to program directors roughly 4 to 6 weeks after the exam window.

 - Programs will receive a report that shows the percent of questions correct for each examinee as well as each examinee's percentile rank.